What must I do to be saved?

 In both cases intelligent, successful, and attractive young women went to bed with men within weeks of starting a new relationship.
 They freely offered themselves in the height of physical intimacy without intimacy in emotion, commitment, or trust.
 In my research for this article, I discovered the phrase, “third date sex.”

-Ancient gnostics believed that matter is evil and the body is no more than a tent enclosing, and limiting, the human spirit.
+Ancient Gnostics believed that matter is evil and the body is no more than a tent enclosing, and limiting, the human spirit.
 They felt that what one does with the body doesn’t matter.
 Some people believe that sex is only for pleasure, that no one should deny themselves pleasure, and that having sex without limits is good.
 Some women believe that since many men push for sex without commitment, they should have that right also.
 They may see no need for other forms of intimacy to coincide with physical intimacy.
 Yet none of the women with whom I have spoken wanted sex without love.
 Physical intimacy, without any other intimacy, was a trap.

 The word “intimacy” suggests closeness, attachment, affection, and confidence.
 In human life, there is no greater expression of physical intimacy than sexual intercourse between a man and a woman.
 This intimacy is unique because it alone can result in the ultimate human creative act, the creation of children.
 This intimacy is binding because with children comes responsibility, a responsibility that lasts until death.